-Bring them up to date constantly on new developments and let them know well in advance whenever changes are in the offing.
+Bring your employees up-to-date constantly on new developments, and let them know well in advance whenever changes are in the offing.
 As members of a team, they are entitled to know what is going on.
-If they do, their thinking will be geared more closely to reality and their attitudes will be more flexible.
+If they do, their thinking will be geared more closely to reality, and their attitudes will be more flexible.
 Give them enough information about conditions and events in your company and industry to let them see themselves and their work in perspective.